thisisevilevil/evilevil365/_posts/2025-08-26-QualityUpdates-During-AutopilotEnrollment.md

 ## Final thoughts

 What could be a nice addition here, would be a conditional-based rule for it to trigger, so IT Admins could choose to enact the updates during ESP but only if the OS Patch level was below a certain build number.
 The alternative is enrollment restrictions, to block devices from enrolling when they are below a certain OS Patch level, but then the user (or IT), will have to manually update the device usually by hitting SHIFT+F10 -> control update or similar, before the device can be enrolled.. not the best user experience.

+For now, this is still a very welcome change, that has been highly requested for a long time - Nice it's finally here :)